There is a phrase we say a lot here at Plancorp: “We should run a tax projection.”

 Tax projections help you make strategic decisions

 There are multiple ways to structure a financial plan or complete a financial transaction—each with its own pros and cons.
 When you analyze tax projection data, you can be more strategic about the option that’s best for you.
-For example, how to structure the sale of business, the most tax efficient way to deal with executive compensation, decide whether to do a Roth conversion, or optimize taxes in retirement.
+For example, how to structure the sale of business, the most tax efficient way to deal with equity compensation, decide whether to do a Roth conversion, or optimize taxes in retirement.
 Ultimately, we would settle on the approach that provides the greatest benefit to you overall.

 Tax projections help minimize taxes today—and in the future